loksland/choppy/README.md

 If set to a relative path, all images at this location will be deleted before running the output.
 Also accepts a comma separated list.
 - **pre**, **post** (string)
 Optionally set a comma separated list of JSX command names (see `JSX Processing Scripts` below).
+- **postExecutePath** (string)
+Will execute file located at path provided, relative to PSD doc.
+This will be called after any post jsx commands.
+Accepts comma separated list.

 ### Base config file ###